Skip to main content

 Cargo supports global binaries through the cargo install command, which installs a crate to ~/.cargo/bin, or makes it available through the cargo <crate> command.
 These are extremely beneficial for development, but they do require every developer to manually install the crate (and appropriate version) to their machine.

 With moon, this is no longer an issue with the rust.bins setting.
-This setting requires a list of crates (with optional versions) to install, and moon will install them as part of the task runner InstallRustDeps action.
+This setting requires a list of crates (with optional versions) to install, and moon will install them as part of the task runner install dependencies action.
 Furthermore, binaries will be installed with cargo-binstall in an effort to reduce build and compilation times.

 .moon/toolchain.yml